kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 The SLOs concern when the new cpuset is applied relative to a pod's grace period.

-If a cpuset is applied sooner than the grace period, check whether the node declares the feature and whether its kubelet knows it at all — a kubelet older than this feature admits the pod and ignores the field, which tells that case apart from an actual defect.
+If a cpuset is applied sooner than the grace period, check first that the node declares the feature.
+A node that does not declare it never runs such a pod, so wherever this is observable at all it is a defect rather than a configuration problem.

 If it is applied far later than the grace period, the wait beyond it is bounded by the CPU Manager reconcile period, so check that configuration first, then look for kubelet restarts during the window and for a pending scale-down discarded on restore.